Self-Hosted Weather Radar

 docker compose up -d

-The server starts in about 6 seconds and begins serving tiles immediately.
+Either way, the server starts in about 6 seconds and begins serving tiles immediately.
 Historical frames backfill in the background.

 Using the API